mdn/curriculum/curriculum/1-core/4-best-practices-and-essential-tooling.md

   - The prefers-reduced-motion media query was created to help with this

-- Good practices for hiding content so that it doesn’t become inaccessible.
+- Good practices for hiding content so that it doesn't become inaccessible.

   - For example display: none makes content unreadable by screen readers.
 Use it carefully